The early pioneers of nature conservation

-There’s a long history to how nature conservation protections have developed which dates back to 1889 when Emily Williamson founded the Royal Society for the Protection of Birds (RSPB) to stop the practice of indiscriminate killing of wild birds which then had their feathers stripped to put into woman's hats - the fashion of the day.
+There’s a long history to how nature conservation protections have developed which dates back to 1889 when Emily Williamson founded the Royal Society for the Protection of Birds (RSPB) to stop the practice of indiscriminate killing of wild birds which so that their feathers could be stripped to put into woman's hats - the fashion of the day.

 In 1912 Charles Rothschild, a pioneer of nature conservation, founded the Society for the Promotion of Nature Reserves (SPNR) as he recognised that to protect wildlife you have to protect the habitats it depends on.
 Over the next few years this organisation co-ordinated the production of a list of 284 sites, known as the "Rothschild's Reserves", that it hoped would become protected nature reserves.
 It is over 100 years since Rothschild's list was first produced and whilst not all of these special places have been saved from destruction many have.
 This includes the Bass Rock in the Firth of Forth which has grown to be the world's largest colony of Northern gannets.